Benny Morris: 2004 Haaretz interview

 In 2004, Haaretz published an interview with Morris conducted by Ari Shavit that has generated significant controversy.
 Morris told Shavit that his views changed in 2000 after the Palestinian rejection of President Clinton's peace accords and the outbreak of the Second Intifada.
 He had originally viewed the First Intifada as a legitimate uprising against foreign occupation, and was imprisoned for refusing to serve in the occupied territories as a reservist.
 In contrast, he has characterized the Second Intifada as a war waged by the Palestinians against Israel with the intention of bringing Israeli society to a state of collapse.
 According to Morris, "The bombing of the buses and restaurants really shook me.
 They made me understand the depth of the hatred for us."

 Morris said that Israel was justified in uprooting the Palestinian 'fifth column' after the Arabs attacked the infant state, and that proportion should be employed when considering the "small war crimes" committed by Israel.
 In the interview, Morris stated that:

 There is no justification for acts of rape.
 There is no justification for acts of massacre.
 Those are war crimes.
 But in certain conditions, expulsion is not a war crime.
 I don't think that the expulsions of 1948 were war crimes. [...]

 There are circumstances in history that justify ethnic cleansing.
 I know that this term is completely negative in the discourse of the 21st century, but when the choice is between ethnic cleansing and genocide—the annihilation of your people—I prefer ethnic cleansing.

 Morris criticised David Ben-Gurion for not fully carrying out such a plan, saying: "In the end, he faltered. ...
-If Ben-Gurion had carried out a large expulsion and cleansed the whole country ...
+If Ben-Gurion had carried out a large expulsion and cleansed the whole country [of Mandatory Palestine]...
 If he had carried out a full expulsion—rather than a partial one—he would have stabilized the State of Israel for generations."
 Morris also said: "I feel sympathy for the Palestinian people, which truly underwent a hard tragedy.
 I feel sympathy for the refugees themselves.
 But if the desire to establish a Jewish state here is legitimate, there was no other choice.
 It was impossible to leave a large fifth column in the country.
 From the moment the Yishuv was attacked by the Palestinians and afterward by the Arab states, there was no choice but to expel the Palestinian population.
 To uproot it in the course of war."

 He sees the Jews as the greater victims, as they are "a small minority in a large sea of hostile Arabs who want to eliminate us."
 According to him, "Arab people gained a large slice of the planet. [...They] have 22 states.
 The Jewish people did not have even one state.
 There was no reason in the world why it should not have one state.
 Therefore, from my point of view, the need to establish this state in this place overcame the injustice that was done to the Palestinians by uprooting them."